shani-asad/mongo-geo-and-kubernetes/journey-notes.md

 ```
 This creates a cluster with pre-built [kindest-node](https://hub.docker.com/r/kindest/node/) image.

-I'm using the following config when creating the cluster cluster.
+I'm using the following config when creating the cluster.
 ```yaml
 kind: Cluster
 apiVersion: kind.x-k8s.io/v1alpha4